CO1404-Introduction-to-Programming/CO1404-Semester-1/Week 1 Lab/CO1404 Week 1 Lab.md

 1. On the **Start Page** choose `Create new project…` .
 Alternatively, in the main menu choose `File > New >  Project…`.
 2. From the left choose `Installed > Visual C#`, then from the list on the right choose `Console App (.NET framework)`.
 3. Towards the bottom of the window, give a name to your project.
 Call this project **TestApp**.
 Also browse to a suitable location – I suggest you make a new folder **CO1404 Introduction to programming** amongst your documents just for this module.
-It is inside of that folder I would reccommend you save all your projects associated with this module.
+It is inside of that folder I would recommend you save all your projects associated with this module.
 4. Finally, make sure the option `Create directory for solution` is **unchecked**.
 The remaining settings should be fine, so now press OK.